ibm-cloud-docs/power-iaas/configuring-private-network.md

 * This option provides high performance between the on-premises network and the IBM Cloud Power infrastructure.
 * There are specific IP addresses that you cannot use with a Direct Link Connect service.
 For more information, see [Strict limitations on IP assignments](/docs/infrastructure/direct-link?topic=direct-link-configure-ibm-cloud-direct-link#strict-limitations-on-ip-assignments).

-## Using Megaport to directly connect to the IBM Cloud Power infrastructure
+## Connecting directly to the IBM Cloud Power infrastrucure by using Megaport
 {: #cpn-connect-megaport}

-You can connect directly to the IBM Cloud Power infrastructure through [Megaport](https://www.megaport.com/services/ibm-cloud/){: new_window}{: external} exchange.
+You can connect directly to the IBM Cloud Power infrastructure by using **Direct Link Exchange** via [Megaport](https://www.megaport.com/services/ibm-cloud/){: new_window}{: external}.
 You must engage Megaport directly to procure the bandwidth.
 You must also open a secondary ticket with IBM Power to perform the connection.

+### Using IBM Direct Link Connect via Megaport to connect to the IBM Cloud Power environment
+{: creating-connect-vxc}

+You can connect to the IBM Cloud Classic and Power infrastructures by using **Direct Link Connect** by using Megaport.
+To begin,complete the steps in [Direct Link Connect for Power Systems Virtual Servers](/docs/infrastructure/power-iaas?topic=power-iaas-ordering-direct-link-connect).
+After you read the *Master Service Agreement* and create your Direct Link, copy the IBM Cloud ticket number.

-When connecting to the IBM Cloud Power infrastucture by using a Direct Link with Megaport, the Virtual Cross Connect (VXC) forms the layer 2 component of the connection.
+When connecting to the IBM Cloud Power infrastucture by using a Direct Link by using Megaport, the Virtual Cross Connect (VXC) forms the layer 2 component of the connection.
 Layer 3 BGP connectivity is established directly between the customer and IBM Cloud.

 The benefit to creating IBM Direct Link by using Megaport: